pbabbott/pbabbott/README.md

 <details>
 <summary>🛠️ Tech Stack</summary>
 <p>
-These are the technologies I know really well and have used professionally:
+These are the technologies I know really well and/or have used professionally:
 </p>

 | **Category** | **Technologies** |